Program Diversity Week

 The evening will be opened by Prof. Heiko Paulheim (he/him), UMA's Vice-President for Digitalization, Equal Opportunity, and Diversity, and moderated by Jens Augspurger (he/him).

-• Network Events for Female PhD Students, Postdocs, and Professors at the University of Mannheim
+• Network Event for Female PhD Students & Postdocs at the University of Mannheim

 We look forward to welcoming you to our networking meetings!

 The network events offer a safer space where female researchers from various disciplines can connect, exchange ideas, and share experiences.
-The events are open to (1) female PhD students and postdocs and (2) female professors, respectively.
+The events are open to (1) female PhD students and postdocs, respectively.

 Registration for the networking meeting for doctoral students and postdoctoral researchers